carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 ``rss:``
   Current memory consumption.

-For ``NEW`` events, the output line also includes information about the mutation operation that produced the new input:
+For ``NEW`` and ``REDUCE`` events, the output line also includes information about the mutation operation that produced the new input:

 ``L:``
   Size of the new input in bytes.